 So you can’t just try to sell to people what you want to sell them.
 There’s nothing personal about that.
 Meet leads where they are and bring them along on the nurturing journey.

 If after listening to their pain points you know that your business has something for them that they either explicitly don’t want or don’t know that you offer, then you personalize your nurturing and pitch to speak to them in a way that they’re more likely to understand.

-So, do you feel different about personalizing messages now?
+So, do you feel different about personalizing business text messages now?
 Hopefully you see the impact it can make when you take the time to customize your outreach.
 And fortunately, with features like Custom Fields, the personalization process doesn’t have to be time-consuming or difficult.